eyeofparadox/eyeofparadox.github.io/content/posts/2009/07/matter-and-movement-in-four-or-more-dimensions/index.md

 The real challenge to time travel would be presented by the body and its influence on attention.
 As a three-dimensional spatial construct, the body predisposes us to move through time as a byproduct of moving through space.

-To arrive at a specific point in space and time, without transiting the intermediary space and time, would break the perceived continuity of events unless one could perceive space four dimensionally--in which case the intervening space was bypassed in an instant of time.
+To arrive at a specific point in space and time, without transiting the intermediary space and time, would break the perceived continuity of events unless one could perceive space four dimensionally---in which case the intervening space was bypassed in an instant of time.

 The mind can conceive of four-dimensions internally, but the real question is, how would you move the body through a fourth-dimension externally?